akt114/ZendIT/README.md

 3) Self reminders of important tasks and deadlines via SMS and Email.
 4)In an Organisation, to send reminders about meetings , daily tasks etc.

+### Main motive behind building ZendIT:-

+As an individual , I personally felt the need of the use cases mentioned above and that triggered me to build ZendIT.
+Although I understand that there is a schedule feature implemented in Gmail already, but as a Developer there is no greater Joy than building things on own and implementing them by understanding what exactly happens  behind the scenes.
+Who wouldn’t love to build something which could be used not only by him/her but also by many other individuals who feel there is a need for something and thus, ZendIT was build.

 You can see the pictures of the website  in the "screenshots" folder in this repository (https://github.com/akt114/ZendIT).